syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 The Spreadsheet provides support to move an existing worksheet.
 You can dynamically move a worksheet by using one of the following ways,

-* Right clicking on the worksheet on the sheet tab and then click Move or Copy in the context menu.
-Then select the sheet that you have to move in the "Move or Copy" dialog.
+* Right clicking on the worksheet in the sheet tab and then click Move or Copy in the context menu.
+Select the sheet that you have to move in the “Move or Copy” dialog.
 * Move an existing worksheet using [`copySheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:copysheet "copySheet") method.

 The following code example describes the above behavior.